In this section

 skin such as in eczema), it may multiply and cause an

 Staph is one of the most common causes of skin infections and

 can cause serious wound infections.

-Since the 1950's, some staph has built up resistance to
+Since the 1950s, some strains of staph have built up resistance to

 A staph or MRSA infection normally only develops in the elderly,